 **Discounted tuition rates apply for all part-time courses except graduate courses, individual music instruction, independent study, internships, and health professions courses.

 Student housing, meal plans, and dining options may have to be modified before and/or during the semester to address health and safety concerns and/or to comply with risk mitigation strategies.
 Students accept full financial responsibility for housing and meal plan charges, regardless of any such changes.
-In the event that the College is unable to provide housing or meals during a portion of the semester due to the effects of COVID-19 or other circumstances beyond the College’s reasonable control, the College will determine the amount of any housing or meal plan charges to be refunded.
+If the College is unable to provide housing or meals during a portion of the semester because of COVID-19 or other circumstances beyond the College’s reasonable control, the College will determine the amount of any housing or meal plan charges to be refunded.

 See www.lvc.edu/business-office for additional room and board options, and miscellaneous fees.